 Also, buying a 16TB or 32TB HDD is pretty normal and that’s a huge storage space for personal computers.
-So, if someone wants to store that much data, buying multiple SSDs would be very expensive decision.
-So, availability of very high storage space variants is the another reason why HDDs are still surviving.
+So, if someone wants to store that much data, buying multiple SSDs would be a very expensive decision.
+So, the availability of very high storage space variants is another reason why HDDs are still surviving.

 The HDDs are known for their long life spans.
 Although, SSDs also have huge lives but they have TBW limits after which your SSD will not be able to write data anymore on its NAND Flash.

 Final Verdict: SATA SSD vs 7200 RPM Hard Disk